 Autistic Girls Network is an organisation working to support, educate, and bring change.

-Currently the assessment tools used to screen for Autistic Spectrum Condition are male-centric: we want tools put in place that reflect multiple presentations, so no child’s need goes unrecognised or unsupported.
+Currently the assessment tools used to screen for autism are male-centric.
+We want to see tools in place that reflect multiple presentations and needs so that no child’s need goes unrecognised or unsupported.
 Our vision is for a system that enables autistic girls to thrive, to feel understood and to achieve the best educational outcomes.